Resume

 Projects

-• MP3 Diffusion Current approaches that adapt diffusion models for audio discard phase and require a vocoder to compensate.
-As an alternative method, I trained a generative model for audio using the MDCT, the same time-frequency analysis used in MP3 compression.
+Current approaches that adapt diffusion models for audio discard phase and require a vocoder to compensate.
+The MDCT (the same time-frequency transform used in MP3) can be used as a replacement in generative diffusion models.

 • GPU Filter banks for audio

-I developed a new class of perfect-reconstruction filter banks for audio analysis.
-My GPU Implementation processes uses a novel type of time-frequency tiling to retain the benefits of constant-Q transforms while retaining an efficient uniform-grid spacing for each sub-band.
+Developed a new class of perfect-reconstruction filter banks for audio analysis.
+It uses a novel type of time-frequency tiling to retain the benefits of constant-Q transforms while retaining an efficient uniform-grid spacing for each sub-band.
+Implemented on GPU via CUDA.

 • GPU accelerated non-negative matrix factorization for audio